About this course

 - at least Grade 4 in English or English B (Standard Level or Higher Level), and

-- at least Grade 5 in Mathematical Studies (SL) or at least Grade 4 in Mathematical Studies (HL), Mathematics or Further Mathematics;
+- at least Grade 5 in Applications and Interpretations (SL) or at least Grade 4 in either Applications and interpretations (HL), Analysis and approaches (SL), or Analysis and approaches (HL);

 (c) a senior secondary program, foundation studies program or equivalent approved by the Academic Board including appropriate English language and Mathematics studies.